 “Ask yourself: What is your underlying fear?
 The point is to figure out what you are worried about, and then find out if you need to worry (or not) from a book, a doctor, or dietitian.
 If you don’t need to worry, you can direct your energies to more productive things like supporting your child’s eating.
 If a problem is discovered, like an oral-motor delay, then you can get that addressed.
 Studies suggest that between one- and two-thirds of all young children will be described as ‘picky’ in early childhood.”

-Bottom line: When a toddler won’t eat, it is not a judgement on our cooking skills or our parenting skills.
+Bottom line: When a toddler won’t eat, it is not a judgment on our cooking skills or our parenting skills.
 A lot of it has to do with the developmental stage they are in—of learning and exploring boundaries—and simply seeing how much power they have.
 Hang in there!

 Did I miss anything?
 Comment if you have a question!